 The Individual Needs Department supports students when necessary in a range of ways whether it be by helping with academic writing or language skills.

 Island School is extremely proud of our new approach to Induction Week.
 Our senior students benefit from a week filled with different activities, such as the Auberge Hotel, Student Leadership Day, Michelle Hughes Cup, G4 Project for Science and listening to renowned speakers, that ensure their smooth transition into their senior years.

 Island School offers the International Baccalaureate (IB) Career Programme.
 The IBCP offers students who want to focus their education on preparing for their career a specialist pathway.
 Students on the globally expanding IBCP choose a mixture of IB Diploma Courses and BTEC subjects.
 The 3 BTEC Courses they choose are as ‘applied’ as possible, this means that when studying the Business course they will be running a business and the TV and Film course sees students doing a lot of filming and editing.
-They are vocational and all are not only recognized as university entrance but Island School has an exceptional record of placing students globally from this pathway.
+They are vocational and are only recognized globally as university entrance but Island School has an exceptional record of placing students from this pathway.